HTML to PDF for .NET. Chromium precision or WebKit performance.

 Just fast.

 Spawning a new browser process for every PDF is expensive — often costing over a second before rendering even begins.
-CobaltPDF keeps a pool of warm Chromium instances ready to go, slashing render times to under 100ms.
+Both CobaltPDF libraries keep a pool of warm renderer instances ready to go, so every request skips the cold-start tax entirely.

-- Browsers recycled after N renders — no memory leaks
+- Renderers recycled after N renders — no memory leaks

 - Thread-safe: concurrent renders from one instance